Boards and Councils

 Administrators Council

 The Administrators Council is guided by ten elected members who are the senior administrators at their institutions.
 Council members include a President, Past President, Vice President, Secretary, Treasurer, and five Trustees-at-Large.
-The Administrator Council provides an avenue for Administrators to address issues pertinent to their position and to plan relevant educational programming.
+The Administrators Council provides an avenue for Administrators to address issues pertinent to their position and to plan relevant educational programming.

 AUPO Council